 Foundation Stage geography is where children begin to gain a wider experience of the world around them.
 Children learn through first-hand experiences about the diversity of creatures, people, plants and objects in their natural environment.
 They investigate change in the seasons and the weather, and explore the power of rain and wind.
 This gives children a good foundation for their science work in year 1 when they complete an investigation over time about the weather.

-During the topic ‘House Hunters’ children explore their familiar environment, the place where they live which is significant to them.
-They make simple comparisons between their house and the houses of others so that they can answer the question ‘How are our houses similar and different?’.
+Over the year, children explore their familiar environment, the place where they live and environments which are significant to them.
+They make simple comparisons between their house and the houses of others and between environments and answer questions such as ‘How are our houses similar and different?’.
 They are encouraged to comment and ask questions to find out more and to develop their understanding of the things they see.
 They record their findings, through drawing, writing, and modelling.

 Key Stage 1